arcrozier/final-project/DESIGN.md

 This approach was selected in order to standardize the files uploaded by the users to allow the rest of the program to easily handle the images.

+## SpringUtilities
+This is a utility class provided by Oracle for use with the `SpringLayout` in Swing.
+It is used to make building the picture panel slightly easier since the code was already written and was referenced in a tutorial by Oracle on using the `SpringLayout`.